LondheShubham153/90DaysOfDevOps/2025/kubernetes/README.md

 ## Task 6: Autoscaling & Resource Management

 **Scenario:**
-Implement autoscaling for a component of the online_shop application using the Horizontal Pod Autoscaler (HPA).
+Implement autoscaling for a component of the SpringBoot BankApp application using the Horizontal Pod Autoscaler (HPA).
 Optionally, explore Vertical Pod Autoscaling (VPA) and ensure the Metrics Server is running.

 **Steps:**
 1. **Deploy an Application with Resource Requests:**